Cordis (medical): History

 The Medical Development Corporation was founded in 1957 in Miami, Florida, by Dr. William P. Murphy Jr. and focused on interventional vascular medicine and neuroscience.
-In 1959, the company's name changed to Cordis.
+In 1959, the company's name was changed to Cordis.

 In 1970, Cordis introduced the first sheath introducers with hemostasis valves, designed to minimize blood loss during an angioplasty procedure.

 In 1996, Cordis joined the Johnson & Johnson Intervention Systems (JJIS) and a year later, Cordis Corporation expanded into electrophysiology after Johnson & Johnson acquired Biosense Inc. and merged it with Cordis.
 In 1998, Biosense Inc. merged with Webster Laboratories to form Biosense Webster, Inc.

 In 2015, Cardinal Health acquired the Cordis business from Johnson & Johnson for $1.944 billion.
 On March 31, 2017, Cardinal Health announced two new strategic agreements that enabled Cordis, Cardinal Health's interventional vascular business, to expand its cardiology product offering in China.

 In March 2021, Cardinal announced plans to sell Cordis to private equity firm Hellman & Friedman for $1 billion.
+The transaction was completed in August.